vasu31dev/playwright-ts-template/README.md

 3. We first navigate to the home page, then perform the login action, and finally verify if the login was successful.

 In this example, the `LoginPage` represents a login page within the application.
-It includes methods to navigate to the homepage, perform a login action, and assertions for successfull and failed logins.
+It includes methods to navigate to the homepage, perform a login action, and assertions for successful and failed logins.
 Similarly, `ProductsPage` and `MiniCart` are also page objects that have functions for their respective pages.

 #### Parameterising Tests

-#### Test and Project parameterisation
+#### Test and Project parameterization

-Playwright supports parameterisation both at test level and project level.
-Sample parameterised test spec file was added as `sauce-demo-parameterised.spec.ts` under `specs` folder for easy reference.
-For project level parameterisation, please refer the Playwright documentation [here](https://playwright.dev/docs/test-parameterize#parameterized-projects).
+Playwright supports parameterization both at the test level and project level.
+Sample parameterized test spec file was added as `sauce-demo-parameterised.spec.ts` under `specs` folder for easy reference.
+For project-level parameterisation, please refer to the Playwright documentation [here](https://playwright.dev/docs/test-parameterize#parameterized-projects).

 #### Passing environment variables

 You can pass environment variables to Playwright test scripts to configure and customize their behavior.
 These variables are useful for storing sensitive information like API keys and configuring test parameters based on the environment.
 You can set and use these variables in various ways, from the command line to test configurations.
-For more information on how to set and use these variables, please refer the Playwright documentation [here](https://playwright.dev/docs/test-parameterize#parameterized-projects).
+For more information on how to set and use these variables, please refer to the Playwright documentation [here](https://playwright.dev/docs/test-parameterize#parameterized-projects).

 #### Test data from CSV file

-For data driven approach, Playwright supports creating tests from csv file.
-For more information, please refer the Playwright documentation[here](https://playwright.dev/docs/test-parameterize#create-tests-via-a-csv-file).
+For a data-driven approach, Playwright supports creating tests from CSV files.
+For more information, please refer to the Playwright documentation[here](https://playwright.dev/docs/test-parameterize#create-tests-via-a-csv-file).

 ## Utilities

 Explore various utility functions and helpers that can make your testing more efficient.
 The Utilities section in this project encompasses a variety of functions designed to enhance the efficiency of your testing process.
 These utilities include:

-1. [Page Utilities](docs/Utilities.md#page-utilities): Functions that assist in setting and getting page objects, switching between the pages in between the tests and close a page.
+1. [Page Utilities](docs/Utilities.md#page-utilities): Functions that assist in setting and getting page objects, switching between the pages in between the tests, and close a page.
 2. [Locator Utilities](docs/Utilities.md#locator-utilities): Functions that assist in locating elements on the page, making it easier to interact with them.
 3. [Action Utilities](docs/Utilities.md#action-utilities): Functions that encapsulate standard actions such as clicking, form filling, keyboard events, and dragging; providing a more concise way to execute these operations within your tests.
 4. [Element Utilities](docs/Utilities.md#element-utilities): Functions for handling conditional statements with web elements, such as checking if an element is visible, hidden, or contains certain text or input values.